Seborrheic Dermatitis vs Psoriasis: Understanding The Difference

 Seborrheic Dermatitis Treatment

-Try Happy Cappy Medicated Shampoo For Cradle Cap, Seborrheic Dermatitis, and Dandruff it contains pyrithione zinc, which helps in reducing the growth of Malassezia yeast.
-It is free from harsh chemicals like paraben, sulfate, fragrances, and dyes.
-It can help reduce flaking and scaling associated with seborrheic dermatitis (a.k.a. cradle cap) without irritating the skin.
+Try Happy Cappy Medicated Shampoo For Cradle Cap, Seborrheic Dermatitis, and Dandruff.
+It contains pyrithione zinc, which helps in reducing the growth of Malassezia yeast and reducing flaking and scaling associated with seborrheic dermatitis (a.k.a. cradle cap) without irritating the skin.
+It is free from harsh chemicals like parabens, sulfates, fragrances, and dyes.

 Psoriasis Treatment